-Instructors ask the participants if they have any operational experience in a UN PKO and inquire who has been deployed as a member of a UN Military Signal Unit Briefly, have them share their experiences and specifically about how operations might be different in a UN PKO from other operations.
+Instructors ask the participants if they have any operational experience in a UN PKO and inquire who has been deployed as a member of an UN Military Engineer Unit.
+Briefly, have them share their experiences, specifically about how operations might be different in a UN PKO from other operations.

-Ask participants for five unique characteristics of operation in a UN PKO that differ from other operations.
-Record the five items on a chart / white board and review at the end of lesson 3.1.
+Ask participants for five unique characteristics of operations in a UN PKO that differ from other operations.
+Record the five unique characteristics on a chart / white board and review at the end of lesson 3.1.